-Claim: Teacher imparts a lesson in the value of freedom by having veterans return her students' desks.
+Claim: A teacher imparted a lesson in the value of freedom by having veterans return her students' desks.

 Example:[Collected via e-mail, March 2007]